Therapy for Trauma

 Isolating yourself from other people

-What Type of Events Are Most Likely To Lead To Trauma?
+What Types Of Events Are Most Likely To Lead To Trauma?

-Trauma can arise in a variety of situations, including one-time events, multiple traumatic events, or because of ongoing circumstances.
-It can result from any event that causes emotional or psychological harm.
+Trauma can arise in a variety of situations, including one-time events, multiple traumatic situations, or even because of ongoing circumstances.
+It can result from any event that causes emotional, physical, or psychological harm.

 Get Started With Online Trauma Therapy at Inward Healing Therapy